jlinoff/pam/PROPOSAL.md

 - **The printed report's timestamp.** `print.js` writes `Printed: <date at minute resolution>` into both the cover block and the footer, so `pam-prefs-enable-printing-example` differed by construction.
-The shot freezes both before rendering the preview and raises if it does not replace exactly two, the same shape as the About stub.
+The shot freezes them before rendering the preview and raises if it replaces fewer than two, the same shape as the About stub.

+  The first attempt anchored on the label and froze only one: `print.js:234` writes `Printed: <date>` in the cover block, `print.js:244` writes a **bare** `<date>` in the footer.
+The count assertion caught it — without it, the image would have kept churning while looking fixed.
+The date is now extracted from the labelled occurrence and every instance of that exact string is replaced, which finds the unlabelled one without needing to know where it is.

   Worth noting how these were found: two full runs, diffed.
 Neither run alone distinguished "correct" from "different every time", and the intermittent one